Montgomery Zoo: North America

 There are separate enclosures for the cougar, Canadian lynx, black bear, bald eagle, river otter, and a pair of young American alligators.

 Mann Wildlife Learning Museum

 In 2003, the Mann Wildlife Learning Museum was purchased by the Montgomery Area Zoological Society and moved to the Montgomery Zoo.
 The collection of large animals on display was taken with bow and arrow by trophy hunter George Mann.
 Guests visiting the Mann Wildlife Learning Museum are able to touch and feel the furs and antlers of some of the animals on display.
-The animals are in a three-sided display so you can walk up close and see the animal and their habitat.
+The animals are in a three-sided display so visitors can walk up close and see the animal and their habitat.
 All the displays are assembled from natural material and actual plants, rocks, trees, dirt and sand collected from the actual site where the display animals lived.
 There is also a fish room, where many species of mounted fish are on display, including stingrays, sharks, marlin, blue fin and a killer whale.